I Spit on Your Grave: Plot

 Short story writer Jennifer Hills lives in Manhattan and rents an isolated cottage in Kent, Connecticut near the Housatonic River in the Litchfield County countryside to write her first novel.
 The arrival of the attractive and independent young woman attracts the attention of Johnny Stillman, the gas station manager, and Stanley Woods and Andy Chirensky, two unemployed men.
 Jennifer has her groceries delivered by Matthew Duncan, who is mildly mentally disabled.
 Matthew is friends with the other three men and reports back to them about the beautiful woman he met, claiming that he saw her breasts.

 Stanley and Andy start cruising by the cottage in their boat and prowl around the house at night.
-One day, the men attack Jennifer.
-She realizes that they planned her abduction so Matthew can lose his virginity.
+One day, the two men attack Jennifer while she's on her boat.
+They drag her to shore, and Johnny joins them.
+Jennifer realizes that they planned her abduction so Matthew could lose his virginity.
 She fights back, but the three men rip her bikini off and hold her.
-Matthew refuses to rape Jennifer out of respect and pity for her, so Johnny and Andy rape her instead.
+Matthew is reluctant to rape Jennifer, so Johnny and Andy rape her instead.
 After she crawls back to her house, they attack her again.
-Matthew finally rapes her after drinking alcohol, but didn't come cause they were watching.
+Matthew finally rapes her after drinking alcohol but doesn't ejaculate because the others are watching.
 The other men ridicule her book and rip up the manuscript, and Stanley violently sexually assaults her.
-She passes out; Johnny realizes that she is a witness to their crimes and orders Matthew to go and murder her.
-Matthew cannot bring himself to stab her, so he dabs the knife in her blood and then returns to the other men, claiming that he has killed her.
+She passes out; the men start to leave, but Johnny realizes that she is a witness to their crimes and orders Matthew to go and murder her.
+Matthew, remorseful over his actions, cannot bring himself to stab the still-unconscious Jennifer, so he dabs the knife in her blood and then returns to the other men, claiming that he has killed her.